leo-arch/clifm/README.md

   - `cc` command removed to avoid conflicts with `/bin/cc` (use `colors` instead)
   - `--std-tab-comp` option renamed to `--stdtab` (to match `--fzytab` and `--smenutab` options)
 * `version 1.6 (Guybrush)`:
-  - ELN's color defaults now to cyan
+  - ELNs color defaults now to cyan
   - `--no-folders-first` and `--folders-first` options renamed to `--no-dirs-first` and `--dirs-first` respectively.
 In the same way, the `folders-first` command was renamed to `dirs-first`.
   - `PromptStyle` option renamed as `Notifications` (taking `true` and `false` as values)
 * `version 1.5 (Nano)`:
   - `Prompt`, `WarningPromptStr`, `DividingLine`, and `FfzTabOptions` options were moved from the config file to the color scheme file to get a **centralized and single theming file**.
 However, to keep backwards compatibility, the old location is still recognized.
 If any of these options is found in the color scheme file, values taken from the main configuration file will be overriden.
   - The [warning prompt](https://github.com/leo-arch/clifm/wiki/Customization#the-warning-prompt) color is set now via escape codes (exactly as the regular prompt).
 The `wp` color code is used now only for the _input text color_ of the warning prompt.
 * `version 1.4 (Alma)`:
-  - In order to make _Lira_ more powerful (it can now match entire file names instead of just file extensions) it was necessary to introduce [a little syntax modification](https://github.com/leo-arch/clifm/wiki/Specifics#syntax) in its configuration file.
+  - In order to make _Lira_ more powerful (it can now match entire filenames instead of just file extensions) it was necessary to introduce [a little syntax modification](https://github.com/leo-arch/clifm/wiki/Specifics#syntax) in its configuration file.

 </details>
 -->